 Overview

-Cohen Milstein represents a class of managerial apprentices at Chipotle Mexican Grill restaurants in New Jersey who were denied the overtime pay to which they were entitled under federal and state law, including the newly enacted 2016 Overtime Rule, which was slated to take effect in December 2016, would have doubled the salary threshold for executive, administrative and professional workers to be exempt from overtime pay requirements.
-The lawsuit, filed against Chipotle Mexican Grill, Inc. and Chipotle Services, LLC (“Chipotle”) in the United States District Court for the District of New Jersey, alleges that Chipotle violated the law by misclassifying its Apprentices as exempt from overtime and failing to pay them premium overtime wages on that basis.
+Cohen Milstein represented a class of managerial apprentices at Chipotle Mexican Grill restaurants in New Jersey who were denied the overtime pay to which they were entitled under federal and state law.
+This includes the newly enacted 2016 Overtime Rule, which was slated to take effect in December 2016, and would have doubled the salary threshold for executive, administrative and professional workers to be exempt from overtime pay requirements.
+The lawsuit, filed against Chipotle Mexican Grill, Inc. and Chipotle Services, LLC (“Chipotle”) in the United States District Court for the District of New Jersey, alleged that Chipotle violated the law by misclassifying its Apprentices as exempt from overtime and failing to pay them premium overtime wages on that basis.

 On July 2, 2019, the Fifth Circuit reversed the ruling of U.S. District Judge Amos Mazzant of the Eastern District of Texas March 19, 2018 that said Cohen Milstein and co-counsel were in contempt of court for violating a preliminary injunction against the U.S. Department of Labor (DOL) when they brought this wage-and-hour suit in New Jersey federal court.
 The preliminary injunction issued by Judge Mazzant in November 2016 had prevented the DOL from enforcing the 2016 Overtime Rule that made millions of workers eligible for overtime compensation.